From BR Bullpen

 Early career and with the Giants

 Walker was born in East St. Louis, IL and went to high school there.
-He played minor league ball from age 17, and while he had a losing record each year from 1921-25 in the minors, he was able to stay employed and in 1926 went 14-9 split between Omaha and Denver.
-In 1927 he was 19-9 for Denver, and came up to the majors in September 1927 with the 1927 Giants, a team which went 92-62 that year.
+He played minor league ball from age 17, and while he had a losing record each year from 1921 to 1925 in the minors, he was able to stay employed and in 1926 went 14-9 split between the Omaha Buffaloes and the Denver Bears.
+In 1927 he was 19-9 for Denver, and came up to the majors in September 1927 with the New York Giants, a team which went 92-62 that year.

-Bill slipped a bit in 1932, going 8-12 for a below-.500 team, and was traded after the season to the St. Louis Cardinals who, like the 1932 Giants, had gone 72-82 that year.
+Bill slipped a bit in 1932, going 8-12 for a below-.500 team, and was traded after the season to the St. Louis Cardinals who, like the Giants, had gone 72-82 in 1932.
 McGraw had ceased to manage the Giants as Bill Terry took over.

 The Gas House Gang